mparker2/mparker2.github.io/resume/index.md

 ### Experience

-**HackMed Sheffield**; March 2018
-At Medical themed Hackathon, built a classification model to predict the transcript of origin from raw Oxford Nanopore signal using Dynamic Time Warping, with the aim of producing selective sequencing software for gene panels.
-A blog post explaining the project can be found on [mparkerbio.com](http://mparkerbio.com/Clustering-Nanopore-Signals-with-Dynamic-Time-Warp/).

 **Science To Data Science**; August-September 2017
 Took part in 5 week intensive re-training programme for PhD students interested in entering the field of Data Science.
 As part of the course, worked with a London start-up company using their data to predict customer behaviour.
 Course Fees were funded by the Sheffield University Postgraduate Researcher Experience Programme.